Less than 2 years service means they can't

 Scott Johnston has appeared in various Courts and Tribunals since qualifying as a Barrister 25+ years ago.

 If you decide that it is preferable to reach an agreement, the only way to be sure you are settling your case properly is to sign a legally binding ‘compromise agreement’ or a settlement agreement through ACAS.
 If you don’t do this, then you are leaving yourself exposed to litigation – a handshake or so-called "gentleman’s agreement" is not enough.

 As the name implies, settlement does involve 'compromise'.
 That is, it is better to settle for a guaranteed sum of money or particular terms of agreement than risk losing it all… Settlement avoids adverse press coverage, wasted unproductive time and a huge amount of stress for everyone involved; it will probably impact on your home life too.

 This is why the majority of cases do settle.
 However, in the negotiation process it’s important to be prepared for a full hearing, so that you can decide to go to a hearing if you don't like the best deal you are able to negotiate.

 Sometimes parties refuse to even consider a settlement on a point of principle.

 Remember that ‘principles can be expensive’…

 Scott Johnston is an accomplished negotiator and undertakes much mediation activity.
-He is constantly negotiating, agreeing settlement payments from a few hundred pounds to a few hundred thousand pounds.
+He is regularly negotiating settlement payments from a few thousand pounds to a few hundred thousand pounds.